The JMK Regional Programme

 Our project will provide free training, bursaries and networking opportunities to young and emerging directors around the country.
 These will be delivered to the directors' groups that we have set up in partnership with 11 regional theatres.
 Through one-to-one mentoring and the networks that the JMK Trust has established over the last 20 years we are also able to link these directors to work and further development opportunities, helping a diverse group of directors to develop their careers.

-Activities» We will work with our regional theatre partners to devise a programme of workshops and other activities for each group.
+Activities» We will work with our regional theatre partners to devise a programme of workshops and other activities, tailored to the needs of each group.

 » We will offer a regional assistant director bursary for each group enabling the recipient to gain practical experience by assisting on a production.